-As EARTH University comes into its fourth decade, we are eager to create new and lasting par tnerships with like-minded corporations who will suppor t and encourage our students to be global leaders and agents of change.
-We have a long history of strong par tnerships with companies who have suppor ted funding for our student scholarships, provided internship oppor tunities for our students, job oppor tunities for our graduates and more!
+As EARTH University comes into its fourth decade, we are eager to create new and lasting partnerships with like-minded corporations and foundations who will support and encourage our students to be global leaders and agents of change.
+We have a long history of collaboration with organizations that have funded student scholarships, fellowships, and a variety of community projects which, led by EARTH, are designed to help improve the livelihoods of smallholder farmers.
+Companies have also hosted student interns and offered job opportunities to our graduates.

-Cummins is a significant funder for EARTH.
-They have provided an endowed scholarship fund which has suppor ted 24 students with full scholarships since 2011.
+Cummins provided an endowed scholarship fund that has supported 24 students with full scholarships since 2011.

 They have provided an endowed scholarship fund which has suppor ted 24 students with full scholarships since 2011.
 In addition, Cummins provides suppor t for two professors annually through an endowed professorship.
 In addition, a former senior Cummins executive ser ves as a member of the EARTH University Board of Directors and formerly with the EARTH University Foundation Board of Trustees.
 Cummins’ government relations team in Washington, D.C . helped the university build relationships with government officials from around the world.
 In addition, a number of Cummins leaders have assisted with projects designed to help EARTH create a long-term strategic financial plan, to improve the operating efficiency of its business ventures and to better assess the impact its graduates have on their communities.
 Cummins employees have worked with EARTH to explore possible commercial markets for the “smar t microbes” mixtures that are developed from recycled animal waste and which can be used to repel insects on livestock, fight fungus on plants and even be conver ted into a cleaning solution to reduce odor in livestock barns.
 Finally, Cummins was a major par ticipant in the university’s “EARTH Plants the Future” program in 2010 planting 100,000 trees, including 33,000 on EARTH’s main campus.